ftamburin/ItaNeMoASR/models/README.md

 # ItaNeMoASR Models
-Here you should put the models for an Italian ASR system based on NVIDIA NeMo
+In this folder you should put the models for my Italian ASR system based on NVIDIA NeMo.

 ## Citation